 One of the most common questions we get from our patients is whether the breast lift is really the right choice.
 The short answer: it depends on whether or not you are content with your breast volume and position.
 If your breasts are the size you want, but perhaps not the desired shape or in the right place, then a breast lift may be the right choice.
 For patients who are dissatisfied with their volume but their breasts are in the right place,we would more likely recommend breast augmentation.

 As for the desired shape of the breast, most women want the nipple to be at the apex of the breast mound—right where the breast peaks or just slightly above.
 This places the nipple above the fold of the breast; for women whose nipples are already above the fold, a lift typically isn’t needed.

 Breast lift surgery results are long lasting and durable and fortunately don’t require too many repeat surgeries.
 Augmentation with a breast lift is a challenging procedure but can be incredibly gratifying and long lasting.

 Adjusting surgery to fit the patient makes for much more durable and lasting results.
 Considering height, weight, BMI, breast size, skin elasticity, activity levels and setting reasonable expectations make for the most satisfying and long-lasting results.

 Many women approach us saying that they’ve had “the life sucked out of their breasts,” often through pregnancy or breastfeeding.
 Our surgeons can work with you to restore them to the youthful shape you desire.

 Dr. Watterson has performed thousands of breasts lifts.
 There simply is no substitute for years of experience, judgement and skill.
 This coupled with staying current with new improvements and techniques ensure optimal patient outcomes.
 To speak with us more about whether a breast lift is right for you, contact us to schedule a consultation today.

-How long is the recovery after breast lift surgery?
+How long is the recovery after A breast lift?